 The internet is an amazing place full of information, opinion and wonder.
-It is also full of things you wouldn’t want young, or particularly sensitive eyes to see.
+It is also full of things you wouldn’t want young or particularly sensitive eyes to see.
 Once seen, some things can never be unseen.
-If you can protect those eyes from seeing this stuff, all the better.
+If you can protect those eyes from anything unsavory, all the better.
 You may find some types of content offensive or even just plain unpleasant.
 That’s why we put ‘How to block websites on a Chromebook’ together.

 Your choice of unwanted websites can range from all sorts of things.
 You might be disturbed by adult content, or violence, but you also may want to find a way to block those interesting websites, quiz sites, or social sites that inspire nothing but procrastination and are helpful only for wasting time.
 If you have a term paper, homework, or work project waiting to get done, the last thing you want is to stray from your diligent research to find out what your preferences in cheese say about your personality, or a list of statistics on celebrity hook-ups.
 Keeping you focused and on task is another way website blocking can be useful.

 If you’re a Chromebook user, know that this computer uses the Chrome browser.
 If you already know how to navigate Chrome to block websites, you’re set.
 If you’re new to the Chromebook family, though, or lack the tech knowledge to even translate the last sentence, this guide is for you!

 There are a few ways to control what is viewed on a Chromebook, depending on what you want to block, and how thoroughly you want it blocked.
 Take a look at these options, and decide how you want to manipulate the content you and anyone else who uses your Chromebook can view.